-- Defining outcomes - Sustainable economic, social and environmental benefits - The Council's vision is contained within the Corporate Strategy 2016-19, which also states the Aim and Priorities of the organisation.
-Corporate and Service Plans are drafted and updated annually to support the delivery of the Council's Aim and Priorities. - Key tasks identified in Service Plans feed into individual work plans/appraisals. - The Corporate Strategy deals with the Council's approach to environment and sustainability issues.
-Detailed proposals arising from the Corporate Strategy are Individually assessed as they are developed and are included within decision making reports to Members. - The financial implications of delivering against the Council's Aim and Priorities are included within the Council's Medium Term Financial Strategy, Revenue Budgets, Capital Programme, Capital Strategy, Investment Strategy and Treasury Management Strategy.
-These key financial documents are updated annually in advance of the forthcoming financial year.
+- Defining outcomes - Sustainable economic, social and environmental benefits - The Council's vision is contained within the Council Plan 2020-2024, this was approved by Council in January 2020.
+Publica produces a business plan to support the Council Plan objectives. - The Council Plan deals with the Council's approach to environment and sustainability issues.
+Detailed proposals arising from the Council Plan are individually assessed as they are developed and are included within decision making reports to Members. - The financial implications of delivering against the Council's Aim and Priorities are included within the Council's Medium Term Financial Strategy, Revenue Budgets, Capital Programme, Capital Strategy, Investment Strategy and Treasury Management Strategy.
+These key financial documents are updated annually in advance of the forthcoming financial year. - The Council recognises that the Covid-19 crisis has had a significant financial impact and will have a long term effect on the level of resources available to the Council.
+As part of its annual update to the Medium Term Financial Strategy (MTFS) the Council will continue to assess its medium term financial position and update its assumptions about the resources available to, and the investment needs of, the Council in light of the consequences of the Covid-19 crisis.